Bacteria: Classification and identification

+Classification by staining

 The Gram stain, developed in 1884 by Hans Christian Gram, characterises bacteria based on the structural characteristics of their cell walls.
 The thick layers of peptidoglycan in the "Gram-positive" cell wall stain purple, while the thin "Gram-negative" cell wall appears pink.
 By combining morphology and Gram-staining, most bacteria can be classified as belonging to one of four groups (Gram-positive cocci, Gram-positive bacilli, Gram-negative cocci and Gram-negative bacilli).
 Some organisms are best identified by stains other than the Gram stain, particularly mycobacteria or Nocardia, which show acid fastness on Ziehl–Neelsen or similar stains.

+Classification by culturing

+Culture techniques are designed to promote the growth and identify particular bacteria while restricting the growth of the other bacteria in the sample.
+Often these techniques are designed for specific specimens; for example, a sputum sample will be treated to identify organisms that cause pneumonia, while stool specimens are cultured on selective media to identify organisms that cause diarrhea while preventing growth of non-pathogenic bacteria.
+Specimens that are normally sterile, such as blood, urine or spinal fluid, are cultured under conditions designed to grow all possible organisms.
 Other organisms may need to be identified by their growth in special media, or by other techniques, such as serology.

-Culture techniques are designed to promote the growth and identify particular bacteria, while restricting the growth of the other bacteria in the sample.
-Often these techniques are designed for specific specimens; for example, a sputum sample will be treated to identify organisms that cause pneumonia, while stool specimens are cultured on selective media to identify organisms that cause diarrhea, while preventing growth of non-pathogenic bacteria.
-Specimens that are normally sterile, such as blood, urine or spinal fluid, are cultured under conditions designed to grow all possible organisms.
-Once a pathogenic organism has been isolated, it can be further characterised by its morphology, growth patterns (such as aerobic or anaerobic growth), patterns of hemolysis, and staining.
+Molecular classification

 As with bacterial classification, identification of bacteria is increasingly using molecular methods, and mass spectroscopy.
-Most bacteria have not been characterised and there are may species that cannot be grown in the laboratory.
+Most bacteria have not been characterised and there are many species that cannot be grown in the laboratory.
 Diagnostics using DNA-based tools, such as polymerase chain reaction, are increasingly popular due to their specificity and speed, compared to culture-based methods.
 These methods also allow the detection and identification of "viable but nonculturable" cells that are metabolically active but non-dividing.
-However, even using these improved methods, the total number of bacterial species is not known and cannot even be estimated with any certainty.
-Following present classification, there are a little less than 9,300 known species of prokaryotes, which includes bacteria and archaea; but attempts to estimate the true number of bacterial diversity have ranged from 107 to 109 total species—and even these diverse estimates may be off by many orders of magnitude.
+The main way to characterize and classify these bacteria is to isolate their DNA from environmental samples and mass-sequence them.
+This approach has identified thousands, if not millions of candidate species.
+Based on some estimates, more than 43,000 species of bacteria have been described, but attempts to estimate the true number of bacterial diversity have ranged from 107 to 109 total species—and even these diverse estimates may be off by many orders of magnitude.